UPTAC-KomSai-v2/ISKOLMATE/README.md

 Open a terminal/powershell in this folder and run `composer run dev`

+## Contribution

+For uniformity, commit messages should be imperative and present-tense.
+FOr intuition, your commit message should implicitly follow the phrase "This commit will..."

+For example, "This commit will `update the README.md to reflect commit message rules`"

 ## Troubleshooting

 If you face issues running the Laravel dev server, you may need to change your `php.ini` file.